tridactyl/tridactyl/readme.md

 ### Documentation

-Ask in `#tridactyl` on [matrix.org][matrix-link], freenode, or [gitter][gitter-link]
+Ask in `#tridactyl` on [matrix.org][matrix-link], freenode, or [gitter][gitter-link].
+We're friendly!

-Development notes are in the doc directory, but they're somewhat out of date.
+Development notes are in the doc directory, but they're mostly out of date now.
 Code is quite short and not *too* badly commented, though.

 ## Principles and objectives